 If parents or guardians want to give their children the best chance at a healthy living and to perform their best at school, hydration can have a significant influence.
 When parents instil in their children a positive attitude towards the importance of hydration, the children are then able to take that lesson with them as they grow older.
 This is crucial, as research has shown that it’s not only children who are regularly dehydrated but adults as well.

 EVEN AS WE leave education, find careers and start families, the majority of adults do not hydrate themselves close to the recommended level.
 In the USA 75% of adults suffer chronic dehydration, drinking only 2.5 cups a day on average.
-This problem is much great here in the USA then compared to many countries such and France and Germany.
+This problem is also experienced in slightly varying degrees in other countries such as France, Australia and Germany.
 The inevitably affect of this is that most of us are missing out on many benefits that can be gained from keeping our bodies hydrated.

 Despite the negative health and cognitive effects of dehydration most adults go through their daily lives in this state.
 It seems illogical that this happens when staying hydrated, for most of those living in developed countries, is so simple.
 To help ensure that you’re more hydrated on a daily basis take a look at this advice from Rebecca Zamon, senior Editor at the Huffington Post, that provides some great ideas to help you drink more water every day: